At a crosswalk, drivers slow for a child. No one stops to solve an equation. A need appears; a duty follows. That's attentiveness.

 Definition

 - Relationships first.
 The relationship is the basic unit of care.
 Some situations make duties visible because of roles and dependencies.
 Listening means secure channels for voluntary input and recognition, not passive surveillance or data exhaust.
+Surveillance is attention without relationship; listening is attention within one.

 - Power must answer questions.
 Decisions should be explainable and challengeable.
 If no one can question you, the process isn't fair.